NFOK16000U Food Consumer Research

 An introduction to food consumer research as a scientific discipline that deals in a multi-disciplinary way with the understanding of the choices made by consumers.
-It builds up heavily on the knowledge of Food Choice and Acceptance (determinants of food intake) and on the Sociology of Food Consumption (qualitative research and questionaire formulation).
+It builds up heavily on the knowledge of Determinants of Food Consumption.

 The importance of product cues will be presented.
-Students will be introduced to relevant theories of food choice, including the dual process (reasoned vs automatic) in decision making, and how to practically implement them in food consumer research.
+Students will apply relevant theories of food choice, including the dual process (reasoned vs automatic) in decision making, and how to practically implement them in food consumer research.
 Study design for quantitative and qualitative data collection methods will be presented.
 The role of students in supporting evidence based policy making will be underscored.

-At the end of the course, Students would have designed their own questionaire, thew would have carried out a consumer survey online, have analysed their data using the appropriate statistical methods, and have communicated written and orally their research results.
+At the end of the course, students would have designed their own questionaire, they would have carried out a consumer survey online, have analysed their data using the appropriate statistical methods, and have communicated written and orally their research results.

-- Reflect about different theories of food consumer behaviour
+- Understand and describe food consumer science, different theories of food consumer behaviour and existing consumer segments

 - Describe the hedonic evaluation of foods